youssef-e/Pytesseract-Opencv/README.md

-# Pytesseract-yolo
+# Pytesseract-Opencv

-An OCR that extract data from ID card using Yolo and Tesseract (the yolo part is not integrated yet)
+An OCR that extract data from ID card using Opencv and Tesseract